 If you've got a ton of holes to dig, the Titan 60HP Tractor Auger will get it done without a ton of effort on your part.

-If super easy to use, even for beginners.
+This three point hitch auger is super easy to install and use, even for beginners.
 The heavy duty steel construction can handle more difficult soil.
 Of course, the more powerful your tractor, the easier difficult soil conditions will be.

 As always, you must load the gearbox with grease and also grease up any moving parts when you receive it and before use.